Review on Household Uses for Aluminum Foil - Does it Work?

 The next time you need to cut a sheet of aluminum foil for your cooking, don't just tear them.
 Use a pair of scissors to cut it.
 It will keep the scissors sharp.

 If your scissors are already blunt, then fold any used aluminum foil so that it is eight to ten layers thick.
 Now cut the foil a few times with the blunt scissors.
 It is supposed to sharpen it.
 If it is still blunt, repeat the process.

 Oddly enough, it works.
 It is easy and doesn't take too much effort to get results.

 6. Rub Off the Rust Spot

 Use a crumpled aluminum foil to rub off any rust spot from any metal surface.
-You may want to use a recycled foil for this work.
+You may want to use recycled foil for this work.

 I tried it on my metal gate that has rust spots at several places.
 From the before and after photos, using aluminum foil is an excellent tool for this job.
 It works.
 The rust came off easily.

 Recycle Your Aluminum Foils

 From these tried and tested reviews, it seems to work on about 50% of the suggested new uses for aluminum foil.
 Since it is available in most households, It will come in handy for those jobs.

 So, next time you are done with your cooking, don't throw away that aluminum foil.
 You will find new uses for it.

 Do you have success in the works that I had failed?
 Or do you have success in other uses?
 Share it with us here.